mschmidtkorth/logseq-msk-docs/pages/Queries.Simple Queries.md

 			- {{query (and (todo later) (between <% today %> <% 5 weeks from now %>))}}
 	- ## Properties
 	  collapsed:: true
+		-
+		  testproperty:: My value
+		  tags:: myPageTag
 		- Query for any block with a property
 			- {{query (property testproperty}}
 		- Query for any block with a property and specific value
 			- {{query (property testproperty "My value")}}
+		- Query for any block with a page property and specific value
+			- {{query (page-property testproperty "My value")}}
 	- ## Files
 	  collapsed:: true
 		- As any file or images is stored in the `/asset/` folder, you can simply access the [[Asset]] page to see all of your files in the [[Unlinked References]] section